ev-forge/icons/README.md

 }
 ```

-For a complete guide on installation, API, and usage examples, please refer to the package's documentation.
+For a deep dive into the API, advanced features, and step-by-step integration guides for popular frameworks like **Next.js** and **Astro**, please see the full package documentation.

 ➡️ **[Full `ev-icon` Documentation](./packages/icon-library/README.md)**